Anyone can make beats with a MIDI keyboard – here’s how:

 Using The MIDI Keyboard to Make A Beat

 There are many MIDI keyboards, nowadays, which come with drum pads for you to percussively play your grooves on the keyboard.
-The M-Audio Oxygen Pro 61 (on Amazon) is an example of a keyboard with velocity-sensitive pads that can be assigned to any sound that you choose.
+The M-Audio Oxygen Pro 61 (on my Page) is an example of a keyboard with velocity-sensitive pads that can be assigned to any sound that you choose.

-For a more affordable option, the AKAI MPK Mini 25 key MIDI keyboard (also on Amazon) also comes equipped with velocity-sensitive pads which can be customized and reassigned.
+For a more affordable option, the AKAI MPK Mini 25 key MIDI keyboard (on my Page as well) also comes equipped with velocity-sensitive pads which can be customized and reassigned.
 Now, if you don’t have a keyboard with pads, you can just use the keys on your keyboard.
 We’ll get into that shortly.

 If you’ve chosen to use a drum rack (I’ll use Ableton as an example here), you’ll be able to play multiple components of your kit on one track.
 For example, pad 1 (or your keyboard keys) would be assigned to your kit, pad 2 would be assigned to your snare, and pad three to your hi-hats.

 After you’ve picked your desired sounds (kick, snare, etc) for each field in the drum rack, you can press record.
 Now, you’ll be able to play a groove in the same way a drummer would.
 This method definitely requires some practice and skill to get it right.

 If you are loading a sample onto individual tracks, then all the pads and all the keys will be assigned towards playing that one sound.
 Whether it be the kick, snare or clap, any input from your keyboard will result in that one sound that you have loaded onto your track.

 Once you have recorded your kick, for example, you can load the snare onto the next track and record that with the kick playing already in the background.
 When recording drums, it’s recommended to use a metronome to help with your timing.